-Grouping is a really useful Excel feature that gives you control over how the information is displayed.
+Grouping is a useful Excel feature that gives you control over how the information is displayed.
 You must sort before you can group.
 In this section, we will learn how to create groups using the Subtotal command.

 - Select any cell with information in it.

 - Click the Subtotal command on the Data tab.
 The information in your spreadsheet is automatically selected, and the Subtotal dialog box appears.

 - Decide how you want things grouped.
 In this example, we will organize by Category.

 - Select a function.
 In this example, we will leave the SUM function selected.

-- Select the column you want the Subtotal to appear.
+- Select the column where you want the Subtotal to appear.
 In this example, Total Cost is selected by default.